 Work experience is important in preparing for later years, but not an essential part of the application process.
 In the first three years, you will do 12 weeks of work experience, covering the main domestic species (horses, cows, pigs, and sheep), which can be both fun and lucrative with the right placements.

 In the third year of the course, we can study absolutely anything.
 This is an exciting aspect of the Cambridge course, which adds diversity to your education (and CV!) as well as earning you a B.A..
-People with no imagination will go for Zoology or Pathology, but in the past students have cast aside their latex gloves and taken up alternatives such as Maths, Geography or a Language.
+People with no imagination will go for Zoology or Pathology, but in the past students have cast aside their latex gloves and taken up alternatives such as Geography.

 Obtaining this B.A. allows progression to the vet school and the beginning of clinical training.
 Here, lectures gradually decrease in number and the stresses of exam term are relieved by shorter modular tests spread evenly throughout the year.
 The direct relevance of course content to clinical situations means you’ll be too engaged to notice the increasing workload.

 Worst thing?
 Lots of 9am lectures...

 Although Vets will inevitably be faced with a packed timetable, it is possible to work hard and play hard.
 As well as College and social events, there are several dates for the Vet calendar, including a Vet Ball, Panto, and a whole “sports” weekend spent with vets from elsewhere in the UK.
 These events, combined with a small year size, ensure you’ll make great friends with vets of all year groups as well as friends within your College.

 If you are looking for one of the most challenging, but ultimately rewarding courses available, and would never stoop to medicine, then look no further.